Aid flotilla to Rakhine postponed: Malaysian NGO

 Organisers said they had written to the Myanmar government for approval on Dec 12 through Malaysia's Foreign Ministry, but was denied entry into Myanmar's waters.

-At a packed news conference on Thursday (Jan 5) held at a warehouse outside Kuala Lumpur, the lead organiser, Putera 1Malaysia Club, added that the ship will dock at Bangladesh instead, if Myanmar does not want to cooperate.
+At a packed news conference on Thursday (Jan 5) held at a warehouse outside Kuala Lumpur, the lead organiser, Putera 1Malaysia Club, added that the ship would dock in Bangladesh instead, if Myanmar does not want to cooperate.

 Reverend K Sri Dhammaratana urges Myanmar to grant approval to the aid flotilla.
 (Photo: Melissa Goh)